Göksel Kortay: Biography

 Göksel Kortay was born in Istanbul on 6 April 1939.
-After graduating from Robert College, won the Fulbright scholarship and went to the US and continued her education there.
-Göksel Kortay finished Summer School.
-She graduated from Boston University's Department of Theater and Television with a degree in acting and directing.
+After graduating from Robert College, she studied English philology at Istanbul University and graduated in 1960.
+She was awarded a Fulbright scholarship and went to the US to continue her education.
+She graduated from Boston University's Department of Theater and Television with a Master’s degree in acting and directing in 1962.
 She also received a diploma in British Language and Literature from the University of Michigan.
-She has worked both as an actor and director in many professional and semi-professional theaters in Provincetown, New York, San Francisco and Massachusetts.
-She last job prior to where she lived for 6.5 years was the production supervisor of the programs "Say When" and "Tonight Show" which were broadcast on NBC, the famous television studio in New York.
+She has worked as an actor and director in many professional and semi-professional theaters in Provincetown, New York, San Francisco and Massachusetts.
+She was the production supervisor of the programs Say When!! and The Tonight Show which were broadcast on the NBC channel.

-After returning to Istanbul in 1962, she worked at Kenter Theater.
-She acted to Peachum.
-TRT Istanbul Radio has also received a mandate from experts.
-She directed both radio games and also made tourism and youth programs.
-She worked at various theaters, including Dormen Theater, Altan Erbulak-Metin Serezli Theater, Nisa Şerezli – Tolga Aşkıner Theater, Gönül Ülkü – Gazanfer Özcan Theater.
-She wrote, directed and voiced the bank's children's programs on the radio for 17 years.
+After returning to Istanbul in 1962, she worked at Kenter Theatre and for Turkish Radio and Television Corporation.
+She worked at various theaters, including Dormen Theater, Altan Erbulak Metin Serezli Theater, Nisa Şerezli – Tolga Aşkıner Theater, Gönül Ülkü – Gazanfer Özcan Theater.
+She wrote, directed and voiced children's programs on the radio for 17 years.

-In 1978, together with the "International Istanbul Players" theater group, they played Necati Cumali's "Nalinlar", an English work at Old Vic theater in London.
-They performed a world in the world, a community without native English, playing a game in England that was not written on the underside.
+In 1978, with the International Istanbul Players theater group, they played Necati Cumalı's "Nalinlar", an English work at The Old Vic theater in London.

-Kortay has been continuing his art life uninterrupted since 1964 and has been working as a lecturer at Mujdat Gezen Art Center for 10 years.
+Kortay is a lecturer at Müjdat Gezen Art Center.
 She also taught at Doğuş University and Kadir Has University.

 Göksel Kortay has turned over thirty Turkish to foreigners and all of them have been put on stage.
 Kortay, who has appeared in more than 20 Turkish films and many television series, played in 150 theater plays.
-For twelve years she was chairman of the Association of Theater Actors (TODER), who was chairman of the Jury of the Afife Jale Theater Awards for five years.
-Göksel Kortay met with Kerem Yılmazer in 1979 and lost her husband in a bombed terrorist attack in Istanbul in November 2003.
+For twelve years she was chairman of the Association of Theater Actors (TODER), and was chairman of the Jury of the Afife Jale Theater Awards for five years.

+Kortay met Kerem Yılmazer in 1979, and married him; he was killed in the 2003 Istanbul bombings.